Table of Contents

 All Merge Fields

-- Customer Phone # - Phone number entered in the Customer details in Aurora project
+- Customer Phone Number: Phone number entered in the customer details in the Aurora Project

-- Customer Name - Use Homeowner role fields and this will auto fill when you designate the individuals who will receive the agreement.
+- **Customer Name: User Homeowner role fields and this will auto-fill when you designate the individuals who will receive the agreement

 DESIGN (SYSTEM SIZE)

-- System Size STC - # of panels x wattage of panels (W) **This is likely what you’ll want to input on contracts and is what will be displayed in Aurora for system size**
+- System Size STC: Number of panels multiplied by the STC wattage of panels.
+(This is likely what you’ll want to put on your contracts and is what is be displayed in Aurora for system size)

-- System Size AC - size of the system based on the inverter efficiency
+- System Size AC: Size of the system based on the inverter rating

-- System Cost w/ Storage - This will be the total system cost and best bet to use for the template since it will pull in total system cost whether or not the project has storage.
+- System Cost w/Storage: The total system cost and best to use for the template since it will pull in total system cost whether or not the project has storage

 DESIGN (ENERGY PRODUCTION)